-Trump: Federal Reserve holding economy back
+Trump: Federal Reserve holding US economy back

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The Fed's Federal Open Market Committee kicked off two days of meetings Tuesday morning, the bank's seventh policy meeting of 2019, where observers expect policymakers to decide to lower the Federal Funds target rate by 25 basis points, to a range of 1.50 percent to 1.75 percent.
+A decision on interest rates will come Wednesday after the bank's seventh policy meeting of 2019.
+Observers expect the Fed to cut the target rate by 25 basis points, to a range of 1.50 percent to 1.75 percent.